ziggawho/lessons-learned-2/Setting_the_right_incentives.md

 - Realizing how to best structure contracts based on the implications of equity-/salary- based compensation.
 - Knowing how to offer flexibility to developers based on their expertise, or work habits.
 For example, you might allow a developer being hired into a CTO role at your startup the flexibility to determine which framework, database structure, etc. to use rather than imposing those choices on them.

 **Managing developers and developer teams:**  In addition, good managers know how to structure projects and teams based on personalities, and put devs in situations that lead to better quality, efficiency and production.
+For exampele, this could mean allowing developers to own project estimates, in essense forcing them to adhere to their own imposed guidelines .
 At the end of the day, like any other situation, it’s about managing people and reacting to situations as much as anything else.

 [Additingal reading on the topic](http://programmers.stackexchange.com/questions/87321/what-is-the-best-way-to-incentivize-a-team-of-developers)